Mobile game: Multipurpose games

 Since mobile devices have become present in the majority of households (at least in the developed countries), there are more and more games created with educational, lifestyle and, health improvement purposes.
 For example, mobile games can be used in speech-language pathology, children's rehabilitation in hospitals (Finnish startup Rehaboo!), acquiring new useful or healthy habits (Habitica), memorizing things and learning languages (Memrise).

-There are also apps with similar purposes which are not games per se, in this case, they are called gamified apps.
+There are also apps with similar purposes which are not strictly games, in this case, they are called gamified apps.
 Sometimes it is difficult to draw a line between multipurpose games and gamified apps.

 Multiplayer mobile games

 Many mobile games support multiple players, either remotely over a network or locally via Wi-Fi, Bluetooth or similar technology.